MiguelBenalcazar/Bootstrap_sidebar_hide_completely/Readme.md

-# Wellcome -  Boostrap Sidebar completely hide
+# Wellcome -  Bootstrap Sidebar completely hide

 This is a basic dashboard based on the bootstrap free dashboard.
 The sidebar was edited, instead of hiding the sidebar partially when the screen size is about 768px it hide completely.